turusudiro/SteamEmuUtility/README.md

 ### Load GreenLuma zip file (IMPORTANT)
 1. Download the latest release SteamEmuUtility and install it into Playnite.
 2. Open Playnite and click the gamepad icon (on top-left) or by hit F9.
-3. Go to Extensions settings > Generic > SteamEmuUtility.
+3. Go to Extensions settings > Generic > Steam Emu Utility.
 4. Click on browse and choose GreenLuma zip file, **make sure to choose original _GreenLuma_ zip file**.
 If it's asking for password, you know exactly what the password is.
 5. Make sure GreenLuma Status is Active, if it's active then you're good to go.